ShipBit/wingman-ai/README.md

 - [Twitch](https://www.twitch.tv/knebeltv)
 - [YouTube](https://www.youtube.com/@Knebel_DE)

-## Configuring Wingman

-This is the most complex part of Wingman AI right now, but we're working on a more user-friendly UI to make it easier for you.
-For now, you have to edit the [config.yaml](https://github.com/ShipBit/wingman-ai/blob/4c1168f8ef2a94dae8c4dbb55c30adbc6bf328c3/config.example.yaml) file directly.
-It is well-documented and contains a lot of examples and comments to help you get started.
+### Noteworthy community projects

+- [UEXCorp](https://discord.com/channels/1173573578604687360/1179594417926066196) by @JayMatthew: A custom Wingman that utilizes the UEX Corp API to pull live data for Star Citizen.
+Think StarHead on steroids.
+- [Cora](https://discord.com/channels/1173573578604687360/1205649611470016512) by @eXpG_kalumet: A fork offering automatic keybinding, multiple Wingmen using a single key, bi-directional UEXCorp communication, screenshot analysis and much more for Star Citizen.
+Note that Cora is a standalone fork that you cannot easily integrate into the latest Wingman AI Core release.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/5eE5VLuKtTw?si=GF6PT4ufNLYfQ7Hy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Can I configure Wingman AI Core without using your client?

+Yes, you can!
+You can edit all the configs in your `%APP_DATA%/Roaming/ShipBit/WingmanAI/[version]` directory.

-It's very indentation-sensitive, so please be careful.
-We recommend using [VSCode](https://code.visualstudio.com/) with the [YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) to edit it.
+The YAML configs are very indentation-sensitive, so please be careful.
+We recommend using [VSCode](https://code.visualstudio.com/) with the [YAML extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) to edit them.

-Check out the [FAQ](FAQ.md) section for more information and documentation.

 ## Does it support my language?

 Wingman supports all languages that OpenAI (or your configured AI provider) supports.
 Setting this up in Wingman is really easy:

-Find the `context` setting in `config.xaml` for the Wingman you want to change.
+Find the `context` setting for the Wingman you want to change.

-Now add a simple sentence to the `context` prompt:

-`Always answer in the language I'm using to talk to you.`
+Now add a simple sentence to the `context` prompt: `Always answer in the language I'm using to talk to you.` or something like `Always answer in Portuguese.`

-or something like:

-`Always answer in Portuguese.`

 The cool thing is that you can now trigger commands in the language of your choice without changing/translating the `name` of the commands - the AI will do that for you.

+Also note that depending on your TTS provider, you might have to pick a voice that can actually speak your desired language or you'll end up with something really funny (like an American voice trying to speak German).

 ## Develop with Wingman AI